The HUCHUY QOSQO TREK is a beautiful, short trail that ends in Machu Picchu.

 - Hotel (double room) in Aguas Calientes and dinner in a local restaurant

-- Private Transport back to hotel in Cusco
+- Private transport back to your hotel in Cusco

 NOT INCLUDED ON THE TRAIL

 - Hotel before/after trek

 - Lunch and dinner on the last day

 - Sleeping bags and walking poles (poles must have intact rubber bottoms)

 - Entrance to hot springs

 - Extra hikes within Machu Picchu: Wayna Picchu or Machu Picchu Mountain – please note if you choose this option we cannot guarantee a spot will be available.
 We recommend booking well in advance for these hikes.

 - Extra time slot in Machu Picchu (in 2019 the government split the entrance ticket into three time slots.
 We include the first one 6-10am)